 To go on a safari, you don’t need to be particularly fit.
 However, you must be aware that there are strenuous sides to a safari, too.
 You spend quite some time in the car and the roads can be bumpy.
 At the same time, you will be exposed to the tropical sun on your game drives.
 Trekking tours can be made at any level of fitness.
 If you want to climb Mount Kilimanjaro, you do need general fitness and some stamina.
 However, there are many shorter and less strenuous trekking tours available with Soaring Flamingo.
 If you have any doubts, just contact us.
 We will help you find a suitable trekking tour.
 If you are concerned if your fitness allows for a safari or trekking tour, talk to your doctor.

 Despite efforts to eradicate the disease, malaria is still spread in tropical Africa and so in Tanzania.
 The disease carrying Anopheles mosquito is most prevalent in the low-lying areas, in particular around big bodies of water, like on the coast or around the big lakes, and tends to bite in the evening and at night.
 At altitudes over 1,800m it is practically non-existent.
 To protect yourself from malaria, you can take prophylaxis.
-The prophylaxis must be taken some time in advance of your journey and you must not stop taking them until some time after the end of your journey in order to maintain the required level of prophylaxis.
+The prophylaxis must be taken in advance of your journey and you must not stop taking them until some time after the end of your journey in order to maintain the required level of prophylaxis.
 However, prophylaxis may have considerable side effects.
 Thus, some people carry emergency medication with them instead of taking prophylaxis.
 The necessary tests and medication are also available in many places in Tanzania.
 Nonetheless, it is important that you talk to your doctor about malaria and medication against it before you go to Tanzania.
 In addition to medical preparations, you can protect yourself against malaria by avoiding to get bitten by mosquitoes.
 Cover yourself with long pants and long sleeves in the evening and at night and use insect repellent.
-Furthermore, you may want to sleep under a mosquito net.
-Unfortunately, they may be ripped in some hotels.
-It may therefore be worth considering bringing your own mosquito net or something to shut the holes.
+In addition, many accommodations are equipped with mosquito nets.

 All cities in Tanzania have some medical centres, like hospitals and general practitioners, that provide medical care, and pharmacies to get some medication.
 However, when you are on safari or on a trekking tour, only basic medical care provided by your hotel, the national park authority or your guides may be available.
 Nonetheless, their medical service will take care of your problems in most instances.
 In addition, if necessary, you will be brought to the closest hospital, be it by car or even with the ‘flying doctors’.